Welcome to our “Spotlight” on Eucalyptus

 I mentioned earlier that Eucalyptus deters mosquitoes… well it is also a good deterrent to insects in general, so having a room spray with Eucalyptus is valuable, especially in the summer months, to keep flies at bay and out of the home.
 By the way it is also a great flea deterrent for dogs… but don’t forget to dilute it.

 SAFETY DATA : Externally non-toxic, non-irritant (in dilution) and non-sensitising.
 When taken internally eucalyptus oil is toxic, so ensure the full strength oil is kept out of reach from children.
+Of course, no essential oil should be applied to the skin undiluted, nor should it be ingested.

 Other valuable oils procured from the Myrtaceae family are: